Deewana (1992 film)

 Sagar Sarhadi wrote the screenplay based on a story by Ranbir Pushp.
 Guddu Dhanoa, Lalit Kapoor and Raju Kothari co-produced the film under the banner, Mayank Arts.
 The cinematography was handled by Harmeet Singh with editing by A. Muthu.
-Nadeem-Shravan composed the soundtrack with lyrics penned by Sameer.
+Nadeem–Shravan composed the soundtrack with lyrics penned by Sameer.
 The muhurat shot for the film took place on 14 July 1991.

 Upon its release on 26 June 1992, Deewana was well received by critics, and emerged as a major commercial success, becoming the second-highest-grossing film of the year, with a worldwide gross of about ₹162 million, surpassed only by Beta.
 The soundtrack album turned out to be a chartbuster and was the highest-selling soundtrack of the year.
 The success of the film consolidated both Khan and Bharti's foothold in the industry, and launched Kanwar's directorial career.
 At the 38th Filmfare Awards, it received 9 nominations, and won 5 awards including Best Male Debut (Khan) and Best Female Debut (Bharti).

 Plot

 Kajal, a beautiful young lady, falls in love with Ravi, a rich and handsome man.
 They happily marry with the blessings of Ravi's mother, Lakshmi Devi.
 Ravi's greedy uncle Dhirendra and cousin Narendra are disappointed to hear of this, because they are next in line to inherit the family's vast wealth after Ravi.
 Dhirendra hires hoodlums to murder Ravi.
 The hoodlums, along with Narendra, try to murder Ravi.
 During the struggle, Ravi manages to kill his cousin Narendra and both of them topple over a cliff.
 The hoodlums flee.
 The news reaches Ravi's family.
 Widowed and depressed, Kajal moves to another city along with Ravi's mother Lakshmi Devi.

 Raja, a handsome, rich and good-hearted guy riding a motorcycle, accidentally knocks down Lakshmi Devi on the street, takes her to her home, and thus meets Kajal.
 He falls in love with Kajal, and tries to express it, but she cuts him short and reveals that she was already married and now a widow.
 Taken aback briefly, Raja returns with his suit, but Kajal continues to resist his advances.
 Raja's rich father, Ramakant, dislikes the idea of his son marrying a widow and tries to get rid of Kajal.
 After this, Raja quarrels with his father and begs Lakshmi Devi for her permission to marry her widowed daughter-in-law.
 Lakshmi Devi persuades Kajal to marry Raja, saying that Kajal has a long life ahead of her, she has no child, and will be totally alone after Lakshmi Devi's death.
 Kajal finally accepts at her mother-in-law's behest.
-Lakshmi Devi conveys the acceptance to Raja, but she also tells him how reluctant Kajal was, and advises him that even after the wedding, he should go slow and not approach Kajal in a sexual way until she genuinely, in a heartfelt way, accepts him as her husband.
+Lakshmi Devi conveys the acceptance to Raja.